libplctag/libplctag/BUILD.md

 ## Install MS Visual Studio

-Testing was done using Visual Studio Express 2015 on Windows 7 SP1 (not terribly up to date).
+Testing was done using Visual Studio Community Edition 2015 on Windows 7 SP1 (not terribly up to date).

 __WARNING__ Microsoft Visual Studio versions earlier than 2013 do not support C99!
 There are C99 constructs in the code.
 If you have Visual Studio
 2012 or earlier, the code will not compile!